Have you ever had an FSAVC with Canada Life?

 Canada Life mis-sold FSAVC with various different Aspects:

-- Canada Life may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- Canada Life may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- Canada Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Canada Life may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - Canada Life may not have made their customers aware about the chance of purchasing "Added Years".

-- Canada Life may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Canada Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Canada Life mis-sold you your FSAVC?